Kanish010/Delivery-Time-Prediction/README.md

 # Dependencies
 Before running the script, make sure to install the required libraries by executing the following command in your terminal or command prompt:

-pip install numpy pandas geopandas geopy uuid shapely folium googlemaps polyline sklearn
+pip install numpy pandas geopandas geopy uuid folium googlemaps polyline sklearn

 # Classes
 ### Delivery Time Optimization